markovmodel/adaptivemd/README.md

 4. Compatibility: Build analysis tools and export to known formats

+After installation, you might want to start working with the examples in `examples/tutorials`.

 ## Prerequisites

 There are a few things we need to install to make this work.